This is a guest post from Heather Griffiths.

 Starting a garden can be intimidating.

 There are so many books, styles, methods, and products to get you started that it can make your head spin.
-Some one told me years ago when I was just considering starting my garden, “just sow your seeds a watch the magic.”
+Some one told me years ago when I was just considering starting my garden, “just sow your seeds and watch the magic.”
 And that’s exactly what I’ve done.

 My first year I planted summer squash and one melon plant.
 It was a good way for me to just get a taste for it (and a few zucchinis).
 The next year I put more effort in.
 I still considered it to be an experiment and to just learn as much as I could.
 It wasn’t my goal to get a bountiful harvest, but to gain knowledge.
 And that’s exactly what I did.
 But this time I got kale, beans, spinach, squash, and more out of it.